Signs of childhood depression

 Help for a child with depression and their families

 If you’re concerned about your child’s mental wellbeing, we have useful tools and resources for the whole family.

 HCF members with hospital or extras cover have access to Calm Kid Central*, an online educational and support program to help kids aged 4-11 learn to act bravely and confidently, behave in positive ways, develop good friendships and manage tough life situations.

-There is also to access a range of mental health support, such as the HealthyMinds online mental wellbeing program delivered by PSYCH2U for eligible HCF members^ and online courses through THIS WAY UP+, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.
+Access is also available to a range of mental health support, like the HealthyMinds check-in delivered by PSYCH2U for eligible HCF members^ and online courses through This Way Up+, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.